 Learn how 3 basic types of stress affect both faults and plate boundaries.

-Earth-science educators, ever get asked, "What is stress?
-Why do faults form in Earth’s crust? or How are faults related to plate boundaries?"
+Earth-science educators, do you ever get asked, "What is stress?
+Why do faults form in Earth’s crust? or How are faults related to tectonic plate boundaries?"

 This animation describes stress in Earth's outer layer and how it leads to faults and plate boundaries.